RHuebsch13/Izzit-Dictionary-/README.md

 [View the PDF - desktop](https://github.com/RHuebsch13/Izziy-Dictionary-/blob/main/docs/lighthouseMobile.pdf)

 ## Friends and Family
-* noted that there was no back button after searching with the search bar and this made naviagtion a bit more difficult.
+* Noted that there was no back button after searching with the search bar and this made naviagtion a bit more difficult.
 Since, a back button was built.

 ## Bug Problems
+1. Connecting the mongoDB database was an issue.
+WIth help from tutor support, the error was corrected.
+The connection string being used initially was missing the database name.
+* Incorrect connection string: mongodb+srv://<USERNAME>:<PASSWORD>@<CLUSTER>.tfci8tb.mongodb.net/?retryWrites=true&w=majority
+* Correct connection string, including the database name: mongodb+srv://<USERNAME>:<PASSWORD>@<CLUSTER>.tfci8tb.mongodb.net/<DATABASE>?retryWrites=true&w=majority

+2. After deployment, when the app was being run off Heroku, clicking on the following letters; A, E, G, H, I, L, M, N, P, R, S, V, W, X, Y, Z would cause a security error.
+Heroku logs were checked, the problem wasn't being cause by the deployment platform.The code was checked for any external APIs that could be causing the error.
+None were found as APIs not used.
+Therefore, the error was reported as an incorrect phishing warning and this seems to have corrected the problem.
+Tutor support assisted with this.

+3. No back button after searching with the search bar, this was noted while in testing phase.
+A back button that returns the user to home page has been installed and is functional.

+4. Searching with the search bar and if no results were found, there was no message to communicate this to the user.
+A message has been installed that tells the user that "No results found".

+5. No cancel button when the edit term function is used.

+6. If invalid details are entered when the user is loggin in, there is no message to explain why the log in failed.

 # 5. Deployment
 Project Creation